Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 - B) snooze through the whole thing and remember zero about the plot, the characters, or anything about the flick you just “watched”.

-Just because your whiteboard animation video is shorter that feature-length (we hope it is, anyway), it doesn’t mean that your customers will watch it all the way through and remember it.
+Just because your whiteboard and cartoon animation video is shorter that feature-length (we hope it is, anyway), it doesn’t mean that your customers will watch it all the way through and remember it.

 To achieve that, you will need good storytelling.
 And storytelling is impossible without conflict.